 Step 2.
 Enable FastEdge functions for your CDN resource

-You can enable the configured Wasm functionality either to the whole CDN resource or just to some URLs.
+You can enable the configured Wasm functionality for the whole CDN resource or just some URLs.

 1. In the Gcore Customer Portal, navigate to CDN.